Krillere/Expressions/README.md

-get(list, nth) # Fetches the nth object in a list take(list, num) # Returns 'num' items from list
+get(list, nth) # Fetches the nth object in a list take(list, num) # Returns 'num' items from list subset(list, from, to) # Returns a subset of the list, between and including 'from' and 'to' indexOf(list, obj) # Returns the first encountered index of 'obj' in 'list', or -1 of 'list' does not contain 'obj'

 list(obj) # Returns a list containing 'obj' reverse(list) # Reverses a list

-append(lst, obj) # Appends 'obj' to the end of 'lst' append(lst, ... lists) # Appends all the objects from 'lists' (Variadic) to 'lst'
+append(list, obj) # Appends 'obj' to the end of 'list' append(list, ... lists) # Appends all the objects from 'lists' (Variadic) to 'list'

 ```